New York Attorneys Defending Drivers Against DUI Charges

 Bottom Line: To Take the Test or Not Isn’t an Easy Call

-While a driver is not under arrest at the time when the sobriety test is administered, he or she should try not to make matters worse with self-incriminating conduct or statements.
+While a driver is not under arrest when the sobriety test is administered, he or she should try not to make matters worse with self-incriminating conduct or statements.
 If the test is refused, it should be done so politely.
 There is a high likelihood that the officer is videotaping the entire process, so showing the officer disrespect will only haunt the driver later.

 A DWI or DUI Charge is a Serious Matter